mikebway/gogql/README.md

 ### Invoking the Query

-Crudely, without illustrating how paging of alrge result sets might be handled, a query like that above can now be invoked and checked as follows:
+The [`demo.go`](/demo.go) demostration application in the project root is slightly more sophisticated but, crudely, without illustrating how paging of large result sets might be handled, a query like that above can be invoked and checked as follows:

 ```go
 const githubAPIURL = "https://api.github.com/graphql"